-• We have a limited operating history with respect to our business, which makes it difficult to evaluate our prospects and future financial results, and our business may not be successful.

-- · The wireless communications industry is highly competitive, and in order for us to compete effectively we will need to gain market share. - · We have had net losses each year since our inception and may not achieve or maintain profitability in the future. - Our efforts to increase the value of our spectrum may not be successful, or may take more time or be more costly than anticipated. - Government regulation could adversely affect our prospects and results of operations; the FCC and state regulatory commissions may adopt new regulations or take other actions that could adversely affect our business prospects, future growth or results of operations. - Some of our competitors are financially stronger than we are, which may limit our ability to compete based on price. - Spectrum is a limited resource, and we may not be able to obtain sufficient spectrum to support our spectrum initiatives and our planned business operations and future growth. - We depend on our key personnel. - · Our common stock prices may be volatile which could cause the value of an investment in our common stock to decline.
+- We have no operating history with respect to our proposed business, which makes it difficult to evaluate our prospects and future financial results, and our business may not be successful. - The wireless communications industry is highly competitive, and in order for us to compete effectively we will need to gain market share. - We have had net losses each year since our inception and may not achieve or maintain profitability in the future. - Government regulation could adversely affect our prospects and results of operations; the FCC and state regulatory commissions may adopt new regulations or take other actions that could adversely affect our business prospects, future growth or results of operations. - Some of our competitors are financially stronger than we are, which may limit our ability to compete based on price. - Spectrum is a limited resource, and we may not be able to obtain sufficient spectrum to support our planned business operations and future growth. - We depend on key personnel. - There is currently no public market, nor has there ever been a public market for shares of our common stock, a trading market for our common stock may never develop, and our common stock prices may be volatile which could cause the value of investment in our common stock to decline.